The Dot Game: A Fun And Effective Team Activity

 Description:

-The Dot Game, also known as Dots and Boxes or the Dot and Line game, is a pencil and paper game for two or more players.
+The Dot Game, also known as Dots and Boxes or dots and lines, is a pencil-and-paper game for two or more players.

 It involves creating boxes by connecting dots on a grid.